chef/chef-web-docs/infra_resources_readme.md

 	The location of the resource page in the left navigation menu.
 For resource pages this is always `chef_infra/cookbook_reference/resources`.

-- weight

-	The location of the page in the left navigation menu in relation to the other pages.
-	This increments by 10.
-Higher numbers are lower down in the menu.

 Example menu section:

 ```